 Great teams make great businesses and the first step of building a great team starts with a great recruitment process.
-Here are some of our recruitment tips that we have learned after spending years recruiting great people and building awesome teams on improving your recruitment process.
+Here are some of the recruitment tips that we have learned after spending years recruiting great people and building awesome teams on improving your recruitment process.

 Table of Contents

 The recruitment process starts even before you open the position.
 Recruiters and hiring managers often fall prey to defining their ideal candidate by the way of defining skills and qualifications.
 While skill and qualifications are necessary, they are not sufficient to get a grip over what you want from your ideal candidate.

 This is not an easy task to do and especially taking the time out to articulate and document it for a hiring manager might just not be possible.
 We think this is much easier done if you can articulate what the desired candidate will achieve in the next 3 months 6 months and 1 year.
 Include this in your job description and set the expectation for the candidate.
 Work out skills and qualifications required to achieve the goals.
 This methodology helps bring clarity to everyone.